MultiMagix/AVSampleProjects/README.md

 #### Installation

 ## Video Basics (Linux)
-Clone the repo, go to AVSampleProjects/Video
+Clone the repo, go to AVSampleProjects/Video.
 To build each project, use CMakeLists.txt associated with that folder.
-Before using CMaleLists.txt, modify the PKG_CONFIG_PATH to link to ffmpge libs and headers properly Watch this video https://www.youtube.com/watch?v=UGJQo1XG1iM for more details on building FFMPEG on Ubuntu from sources.
+Before using CMaleLists.txt, modify the PKG_CONFIG_PATH to link to ffmpge libs and headers properly.
+Watch this video https://www.youtube.com/watch?v=UGJQo1XG1iM for more details on building FFMPEG on Ubuntu from sources.
 Now
  - mkdir build
  - cd build